TheRedstoneDEV-DE/Webserver_with_GUI/README.md

 An easy to use Webserver with GUI

-This is a web server, written in java, which is easy to use with an simple GUI.
+This is a web server, written in java, which has an easy to use GUI.
-The webserver whithout GUI is by SSaurel, from his tutorial, but I have modifyed this code much.
+The webserver whithout GUI and config files is by SSaurel, from his tutorial, but I have modifyed this code much.